zhuoyang125/simple_classifier/README.md

 ```

 ## Evaluation
 Load saved model by specifying model path in argument.
 Also allows loading of custom dataset and data augmentation.
+Classification report and confusion matrix is saved in `results` folder, and models are saved in `saved_models` folder
 ```bash
 python evaluation.py
 ```